 An engineer with a creative streak, Nathan Greiner serves as Co-Founder and Chief Technology Officer at DMI and Design Mill Inc., both located in Dubuque IA.
 Nathan has an apple orchard, Orchard Landing, near Hanover, IL, and is passionate about locally sourced foods.
 Winner of three “Intel Software Innovator of the Year” awards, he has problem-solving expertise with the latest emerging technologies that he applies to the foundation.
 Nathan holds a mechanical engineering degree from Iowa State University and an MBA from the University of Texas.
 Nathan is looking forward to making a philanthropic impact in the region as a board member of the Community Development Foundation.

-Eric is a social entrepreneur who has started 4 companies, 2 nonprofits and launched numerous community initiatives.
+Eric is a social entrepreneur who believes great things happen when good people work together in communities.
+Eric has started 4 companies, 2 nonprofits, and launched numerous community initiatives.
 After 20 years in executive retail management and 10 years in philanthropy, Eric launched his project management company called Next Level.
 Eric serves in a part-time role as the Community Foundation's President.